jchen4051/TDQ/README.md

 5. Select the constraints you want to search for in the data by checking the boxes
 6. Click ***Generate*** to start the file generation process.
 Success message will pop up once the file has been generated.
 7. Click ***Clear*** to reset all fields.

+## Generating via the CLI
+Using the script **TDQ_CONFIG_GENERATORv2.py** enter the **inputs** as shown below via the CLI to generate the configuaration file:

+    <File path> python TDQ_CONFIG_GENERATORv2.py -f <Data file path> -t <Output file path/name> -d "<Delimiter>" -c "[constraints list]"
+* `-f` Parse in the file path of the CSV data to be read.
+* `-t` Users can specify the filepath and name where the configuration file is output.
+Alternatively specifying just the filename will output the file in the current file path.
+* `-d` Users need to specify the delimiter between "".
+If no delimiter is specifed the default "," will be used.
+* `-c` Users need to parse a list of constraints required in the configuration file between ""(e.g. "['constraint1', 'constraint2']").

 ## Example Configuration File
     {